isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 &#9744;  <i><b>E) [Short-term visitors only] COVID-19 Insurance </b></i>

-All short-term visitors travelling to Singapore under VTL, must purchase a suitable travel insurance with a minimum coverage of S$30,000 against COVID-19 related medical charges.
+All short-term visitors travelling to Singapore under VTL (Air), must purchase a suitable travel insurance with a minimum coverage of S$30,000 against COVID-19 related medical charges.
 Travellers may be insured with a Singapore or overseas-based insurer.
 For the list of available travel insurance products offered in Singapore, click <a href="/health/insurance-and-treatment#insurance" target="_blank">here</a>.

 <div id="1F"></div>